-Diary Of A Busker Day 276 Thursday August 30th Winchester High Street (1. opposite Oxfam, Time: 4:13-5:21pm, 2. opposite Bellis, Time: 5:30-6:45pm
+Diary Of A Busker Day 276 Thursday August 30th 2012 Winchester High Street 1.
+Opposite Oxfam, Time: 4:13-5:21pm, 2.
+Opposite Bellis, Time: 5:30-6:45pm

-The other day, a man pushing a disabled boy stopped in front of me and they were there for quite awhile, before the man put a coin in the bucket and they left and I remember thinking, “I should have given him a cd, the poor kid.
-He might have liked it.”
+The other day, a man pushing a disabled boy stopped in front of me and they were there for quite awhile, before the man put a coin in the bucket and they left and I remember thinking, ‘I should have given him a CD, the poor kid.
+He might have liked it.’
 But I didn’t.
 Today, another person pushing a disabled child – a girl, stops and this time I make sure to remember and that’s my good deed for the day.

-After an hour, I move up the road and receive a compliment, at least I think it’s a compliment, from a tall, white-bearded man I see almost every day out here.
-Not quite a ‘paying’ regular, as he very rarely contributes to the cause.
-He says “It’s a funny thing but the only time I feel mellow is when I walk by you when you’re playing.”
-Mellow – what a nice fellow.
-I’m not sure if ‘mellow’ is how I’d describe a bloke who I notice has been standing or rather swaying in one spot for most of the set, near a wall of a shop on the other side of the street, diagonally opposite from me.
-At several points his swaying is so gravity-defying, I’m sure he’s going to topple over, which of course he never does.
-He’s definately out of it on something – his eyes are either closed or half-closed.
-Or he’s really tired!
-He’s there for about half an hour and yet he never leans against the shop wall, which is something I think I’d do if I was in that state – I don’t know, maybe he doesn’t know it’s there!
-Maybe he can’t hear me, who knows!
-He looks like he’s about to go in or come out of a coma.
-Some of the shapes he’s making are hilarious that I can’t help laughing (with head lowered) which I feel a bit guilty about as he’s clearly not in control of anything – he might O-D-ing, or something, I don’t know.
+After an hour, I move up the road and receive a compliment…at least I think it’s a compliment, from a tall, white-bearded man I see almost every day out here.
+Not quite a paying regular, as he very rarely contributes to the cause.
+He says, ‘It’s a funny thing but the only time I feel mellow is when I walk by you when you’re playing.’
+Mellow, what a nice fellow.
+I’m not sure if mellow is how I’d describe a bloke who I notice has been standing, or rather swaying, in one spot for most of the set, near the wall of a shop on the other side of the street.
+At several points his swaying is so gravity-defying, I’m sure he’s going to topple over, but he never does.
+He’s definitely out of it on something; his eyes are either closed or half-closed.
+He’s out of it or he’s really tired!
+This guy is there for about half an hour and yet he never leans against the shop wall, which is something I think I’d do if I was in that state …I don’t know, maybe he doesn’t know the wall’s there!
+Maybe he can’t hear me, who knows.
+He looks like he’s about to go in to, or come out of a coma.
+Some of the shapes he’s making are hilarious that I can’t help laughing (with my head down), which I feel a bit guilty about as he’s clearly not in control of anything.
+I mean, he might O-D-ing, or something, I don’t know.
 But sod it, it looks really funny.
-At one point, he’s bending over, arms dropped, hands almost touching the ground, his whole body swaying and I’m thinking “NoW!
-He’s going to fall over NOW!” but he never does!
-Just before I finish, he seems to gain some sense of purpose and he wobbles off…five minutes later, he wobbles by, munching on a pasty, so he’s got it together enough to say “Medium traditional pasty, please” or probably just “Pasty.”
+At one point, he’s bending over, arms dropped, hands almost touching the ground, his whole body swaying and I’m thinking, ‘NOW!
+He’s going to fall over NOW!’ but he never does.
+Just before I finish, he seems to gain some sense of purpose and he wobbles off…five minutes later, he wobbles back, munching on a pasty, so he’s got it together enough to say, ‘Medium traditional pasty, please,’ or probably just ‘Pasty.’

-Earnings: £19.90p + 1 cd
+Earnings: £19.90 + 1 CD